uccser/cs-unplugged/docs/source/getting_started/contributing_guide.rst

   the project.
 - **Link any related existing suggestions**.

-Your first code contribution (pull request)
+Your First Code Contribution (pull request)
 ==============================================================================

 Unsure where to begin contributing to CS Unplugged?
 You can start by looking through the `issue tracker`_.

-Pull requests
+Pull Requests
 ------------------------------------------------------------------------------

 - **Include a detailed explaination** of the proposed change, including